node-red-jp/node-red-contrib-plugin-chatgpt/README.md

 # node-red-contrib-plugin-chatgpt
 Ask ChatGPT plugin for Node-RED flow editor

-node-red-contrib-plugin-chatgpt
-Ask ChatGPT plugin for Node-RED flow editor

-Current plugin supports generating Markdown document by ChatGPT for Node-RED flows in tab only.
+This plugin supports generating Markdown document by ChatGPT for Node-RED flows in tab.
-With this plugin, you can use the generated document as a draft of what the flow is and how the flow is executed.
+You can use the generated document as a draft of what the flow is and how the flow is executed.

 ![](https://raw.githubusercontent.com/node-red-jp/node-red-contrib-plugin-chatgpt/main/askchatgpt.png)